SCULLING CAMP FOR EXPIRENCED MASTERS ROWERS

 Tailored Drills to Practice at Home

-When training rowing alone without a trainer, it is important to keep challenging your technique and include technique drills into your everyday training.
+When training for rowing without a trainer, it is essential to maintain a consistent focus on technique and include technique drills in your daily training routine.

 The Rojabo Sculling Camp location, Aviz, Portugal